Freehold and Jamesburg Agricultural Railroad: 19th century

+20th century

-The railroad line was abandoned after 1932.
+The railroad line was abandoned after 1964.
 In 1966, the New Jersey Board of Public Utility Commissioners (PUC) approved the sale of a 2.8 mi portion of the former railroad's right-of-way to Jersey Central Power & Light Company.
 In 1976, Conrail took over the abandoned railroad line, and operations resumed.
 The railroad line is known as the Freehold Industrial Track, which occasionally runs freight service between Freehold and Jamesburg.

+21st century

+On July 1, 2022, The Chesapeake and Delaware, LLC bought the line from Conrail to form the Delaware and Raritan River Railroad.
+On January 16, 2023, they started to rehab the line from Jamesburg to Farmingdale.
+Most of the portion was completed in October 2023.
+A new section was added to allow rail service to head south to Lakewood via a "Wye".